 Workers in the field of health information looking to get higher paying jobs just got more good news.
 Not only can they complete a four-year degree at San Diego Mesa College at a fraction of what it costs at private institutions, but they can begin college this fall as juniors, and they can also apply for financial aid.
 This thanks to the Department of Education, which approved the college’s application for eligibility and certification last week.

-Read It NowFiled Under: HIM, 4-year degree, Baccalaureate, Bachelor's Degree, Financial Aid
+Read It NowFiled Under: 4-year degree, Financial Aid, Bachelor's Degree, Baccalaureate, HIM

 January 01, 2016 | Office of Communications